-But if you have insurance, the drugmaker has a Prolia copay card that could help lower the cost of copays.
+But if you have insurance, there is a Prolia copay program that could help lower the cost of copays.
 (A copay, or copayment, is a fixed amount that you may have to pay for your medication.)

-This copay card is available through the drugmaker’s Prolia Co-pay Program.
-For information about this program, refer to the “Can I get help paying for Prolia, such as a copay card?” section above.
-The section also has a few other resources that may help you save on the cost of Prolia, regardless of whether you have insurance.
+This copay card is available through the Amgen SupportPlus Co-Pay Program.
+For information about this program, refer to the drug’s website or call 866-264-2778.
+The website also has a few other resources that may help you save on the cost of Prolia, regardless of whether you have insurance.

 Biosimilars are like generic drugs.
 Unlike generics, which are made for nonbiologic drugs, biosimilars are made for biologic drugs.
 Biologics can’t be copied exactly.
 But biosimilars are “similar” to the parent biologic, and they’re considered to be just as effective and safe.